When to Plant Pumpkins [State-by-State Guide]

 How Hot is Too Hot for Pumpkins

-On the other hand, if you plant too late, it could be too hot for your pumpkins to grow.
+Depending on where you live, if you plant too late, it could be too hot for your pumpkins to grow.
 Pumpkins stop growing when the temperature rises above 100 degrees.
 It’s very important to plant them at the right time of year because extreme heat will affect flowers blooming and fruit growth.

 I live in Southern California and heat waves are common during the summer growing season.
-By July of each year, I typically utilize shade cloths on extreme heat days to help prevent the soil from reaching 100 degrees.
+By July of each year, I sometimes utilize shade cloths on extreme heat days to help prevent the soil from reaching 100 degrees.

 Keep in mind that pumpkins do not like shade and shade can also inhibit their growth.
 Use them rarely and only in extreme circumstances.

-For more detailed information about sunlight and heat, read the article How Much Sunlight Do Pumpkins Really Need.
+For more detailed information about sunlight and heat, read the article How Much Sunlight Do Pumpkins Really Need?

 When to Plant Pumpkins